CTXz/stm32f1-picopwner/README.md

 1. Begin by connecting connecting the Pi Pico to your PC via USB.
 Your Pi Pico as well as the target board should now be powered on.

-> Note: Depending on the target board, it may not be obvious whether the target board is powered on or not.
-One way to confirm that the target board is powered on is to check if the `NRST` pin is being pulled high.
-You can also confirm the target board receives power by connect a debug probe **without** the 3V3 pin connected and check if communication through OpenOCD is possible.
+> Note: Depending on the target board, it may not be obvious whether the STM32F1 is powered on or not.
+One way to confirm that the targeted STM32F1 is
+> receiving power is to check if the `NRST` pin is being pulled high.
+Another method to confirm whether the targeted STM32F1 is receiving power is to
+> connect a debug probe **without** the 3.3V pin connected and check if communication through OpenOCD is possible.

-> Note: If you are confident that the power-related pins are connected correctly, but the target board still does not appear to be powered on, the
+> Note: If you are confident that the power-related pins are connected correctly, but the target board still does not appear to be powered on, then
-> target board may be drawing too much current from the Pi Pico's GPIO.
-In this case, you will need to buffer the GPIO responsible for providing power
+> the target board may be drawing too much current from the Pi Pico's GPIO.
+In this case, you will need to buffer the GPIO responsible for providing
-> (`GPIO2`) with a BJT or MOSFET.
+> power (`GPIO2`) with a BJT or MOSFET.

-1. Next, connect your debug probe (ex.
+2. Next, connect your debug probe (ex.
 ST-Link V2) to your target STM32F1 board.
-2. Create a new terminal window in the top of this repository and run the dump script:
+3. Create a new terminal window in the top of this repository and run the dump script:
 ```bash
 $ python3 dump.py -p /dev/ttyACMx -o dump.bin
 ```